ruslanmv/watsonx-workshop/docs/tracks/day0-env/verify-environments.md

 - Quick experimentation without installation
 - Sharing examples with others

-Update YOUR_USERNAME with actual GitHub usernames when repos are public.
+Update ruslanmv with actual GitHub usernames when repos are public.
 :::